deltahedra3d/freecad-launcher/README.md

 3. Click **Build** — the launcher runs `git fetch origin pull/<PR>/head`, configures with `cmake` (using `ninja` if available), and builds with your machine's CPU core count.
 4. Click **Launch** to run the compiled build, optionally opening a project from your library with it.

-**Building with pixi.** If you compile FreeCAD with [pixi](https://pixi.sh), tick **Build with pixi** in the PR section.
+**Building with pixi.** If you compile FreeCAD with [pixi](https://pixi.sh), tick **Use pixi to build PRs** in the PR section.
+This is separate from the **"Compile FreeCAD with pixi…"** button described above under Features, which does a full guided clone + build rather than testing a specific PR.
 The launcher then runs `pixi run configure` and `pixi run build` in your source folder instead of calling `cmake` directly.
 The option is off by default: upstream FreeCAD always ships a `pixi.toml`, so its presence alone doesn't switch the build.
 If `cmake` isn't installed but `pixi` and a `pixi.toml` are available, the launcher falls back to pixi automatically.
 The compiled executable is looked up in `build/debug/bin`, `build/release/bin` and `build/bin`.

 **Your local changes are stashed.** Before checking out the PR branch, the launcher runs `git stash push -u` if your clone has uncommitted changes (untracked files included).
 You can get them back afterwards with `git stash list` / `git stash pop`.
 The build output is also logged to `~/.freecad_launcher_build.log`.